freeipa/ansible-freeipa/README-host.md

       update_dns: yes
       state: disabled
 ```
-`update_dns` controls if the DNS entries will be updated.
+`update_dns` controls if the DNS entries will be updated in this case.
+For `state` present it is controlling the update of the DNS SSHFP records, but not the the other DNS records.

 Example playbook to ensure a host is absent: